Skip to main content

 DAD builds on top of the core Dhenara AI package, which provides:

-• Unified API for different LLM providers
+• Unified API: Consistent interface for different LLM providers (OpenAI, Anthropic, etc.)

-• Resource configuration for AI models
+• Resource Configuration: Simplified configuration for AI models

 DAD extends these capabilities with the component model, execution system, and observability features to create a complete agent development framework.